FlukeAndFeather/eds-214-day1/instructor-feedback.md

 After cloning the repo on Workbench:

-[NY] Running the environment initialization script installs all required packages
+[M] Running the environment initialization script installs all required packages
 - `install.packages()` should only be in `install_packages.R` script not in scripts under the `R/` folder
+- Environment initialization is all in the right place now

 [M] The analysis script runs without errors